 It is understood by users of OPLIN and the Internet that most of the information available is not generated by the MLJ-Hardin County District Library or OPLIN.
 The Library through OPLIN provides access to reference databases of general and special periodical materials, readers' advisory services, homework centers to assist students with research assignments, and legislative, historical, and archival materials and information.

-Information available through OPLIN and the Internet is not warranted by the MLJ-Hardin County District Library or OPLIN to be accurate, authoritative, factual , or complete.
+The information available through OPLIN and the Internet is not warranted by the MLJ-Hardin County District Library or OPLIN to be accurate, authoritative, factual, or complete.
 The availability of networked information via the MLJ-Hardin County District Library does not constitute any endorsement or ratification of the information.
-The MLJ-Hardin County District Library and OPLIN are not responsible for content of networked information available.
-The use of OPLIN and the Internet to engage in any activity which constitutes violation of local, state, and/or federal laws are strictly prohibited.
+The MLJ-Hardin County District Library and OPLIN are not responsible for the content of networked information available.
+The use of OPLIN and the Internet to engage in any activity which constitutes a violation of local, state, and/or federal laws are strictly prohibited.

-The Library does not monitor and has no control over the information, which you make think contraversal or inappropriate.
-Users are encouraged to take advantage of the Internet and and to exercise good judgment and discretion and are responsible for the sites they reach.
+The Library does not monitor and has no control over the information, which you make think is controversial or inappropriate.
+Users are encouraged to take advantage of the Internet and exercise good judgment and discretion and are responsible for the sites they reach.
 Parents of minor children must assume responsibility for their children's use of the Internet through the Library's connection.